Weddings in the United States: Ceremony and reception

 During the ceremony, it is customary to include bridesmaids and groomsmen in the event.
 The members of the bridal party are chosen to share the happiness with the couple getting married.
 Including bridesmaids in the ceremony originated as a technique of confusing evil spirits as to who the actual bride was.
 Groomsmen originated not for protection, but many centuries ago when men had to capture women in order to marry them.
 In order to steal the woman they chose to marry, men needed to pick the most capable man to help him, hence "best man".

 Today, "giving the bride away" has a very different meaning.
 The bride's father accompanies her on her walk down the aisle to show approval of the groom.
 Centuries ago, fathers actually did give their daughters away to their future husbands, since daughters were property of their fathers.

+The officiant asks the guests if they know of any reason why the couple should not be married.

 The meaning and origin of the ceremonial kiss that traditionally concludes the ceremony has several different interpretations.
 In the Roman era, a kiss was used to seal legal bonds and contracts.
 A marriage, a type of lifelong contract between two people, is sealed with the ceremonial kiss.
 It is also believed that this kiss allows the couples' souls to mingle together.
 Today, the wedding kiss is usually just used as a form of love.

+At the reception, the best man and the maid of honor usually propose a toast.
+The couple may receive gifts.